nilesh1402/RPCDefinitionToolkit/README.md

 VistA-derived information from manual additions and overrides
   * Initially artifacts will come from FOIA VistA and two VAM-1 Clones, 442 and 640.
 Later refreshed versions (2019 cuts) of the same clones and a clone of the IOC target VistA will be processed.
     * expect refreshed 442 and 640 by end of VAM-2 Q1 (April 25th).
 Expect IOC Target Clone one month later?
-  * The Interface Definition will have extensive, generated, human-readable documentation and a series of custom reports will capture major functionality and patterns.
-A quarterly _Version Description Document (VDD)_ tracking the progress and maturity of the Interface Definition will be one of these reports.
-All documentation and reports will be in the Markdown format.
+  * The toolkit will generate human-readable, markdown-formatted documentation of RPC, Application and User types.
+It will also generate a series of custom reports to summarize major functionality and patterns of the interface and its users.
+    * many of the generated summaries will make PWS deliverables including all or portions of the _Comprehensive RPC Interface Audit Report_, the _Version Description Document (VDD) Definition_, the _Security Vulnerability Report_ and the _Capacity, Performance and Scalability Assessment_.